 Will You need $10 Million to Retire?

 $10 Million is a lot of money.
 Few physicians will ever be able to claim a net worth of $10 Million, let alone retirement savings of $10 Million.
-Yet, the vast majority of physicians will retire eventually with less than half of that.
+The vast majority of physicians will retire eventually with less than half of that.

 True, some physicians will need that much or more, but don’t assume because you heard that number somewhere that you’ll never be able to retire.
 Thousands of people retire every day with less than one million dollars in retirement assets, and many physicians can retire quite comfortably with retirement assets in a range of $2 Million to $5 Million in today’s dollars.